hbctraining/Intro-to-R-flipped/lessons/06_identifying-matching-elements.md

 all(rownames(metadata) == colnames(rpkm_data))
 ```

 **Looks like all of the samples are there, but will need to be reordered.
-To reorder our genomic samples, we need to first learn different ways to reorder data.
-Therefore, we will step away from our genomic data briefly to learn about reordering, then return to it at the end of this lesson.**
+To reorder our genomic samples, we will learn different ways to reorder data in our next lesson.
+But before that, let's work on exercise 2 to consolidate concepts from this lesson.**

 ***
 [**Exercise 2**](../results/answer_keys/07_matching_answer_key.md#exercise-2-solution)